Steve Hanley (rugby union): Starting out and early international recognition

 born 11 June 1979 in Whitehaven, England, Hanley signed with Sale Sharks in 1998.
 With a Grand Slam on the cards, Hanley was one of two Sale players to make their international debut in England's final match of their 1999 Five Nations campaign along with Barrie-Jon Mather.
 Although Hanley scored a try, he also was handed-off by Craig Quinnell and suffered a broken arm as Wales won 32–31.
 It was the only match Hanley would play for the senior England team.
 It was never explained to him why he was not selected again, although there was speculation that his defence need to be improved.
 In 2001, he trained with rugby league side St. Helens to improve his defence.
 Reflecting in 2005 on why he was unable to break into the England team after 1999, Hanley said "They had a settled side under Clive [Woodward] and once you were in, it was hard to get out as the team was winning all the time".

-The club moved from Heywood Road in Sale to Edgeley Park in Stockport in 2003.
+The First Team which had been bought by a local entrepreneur moved from Heywood Road in Sale to Edgeley Park in Stockport in 2003.
 A mixed season saw Sale win at Welford Road for the first time, and later become the first club to score six tries in a match at the same venue; progress to the final of the Powergen Cup where they were defeated 37–33 by Newcastle Falcons; and fail to qualify for the Heineken Cup.
 Hanley was named the club's "Player of the Season".
 Philippe Saint-André joined Sale as their coach in March 2004.
 Speaking in 2005 of Saint-André's effect on Sale, Hanley noted that "He has brought a lot of different ideas to the club, people have stood up and taken notice of him.
 He has a special interest in his wingers and has lots of good ideas and little technical things only a player who has played the class of rugby he has would know."